 The SCFWA was founded in 1983 by Betty Keller and members of the SunCoast Writers Forge.
-Celebrating its 36th year in 2018, the SCFWA holds true to the vision of its founders: to produce an annual literary festival featuring Canadian writers exclusively.
+Celebrating its 41st year in 2023, the SCFWA holds true to the vision of its founders: to produce an annual literary festival featuring writers in Canada exclusively.

-- To bring Canadian writers together with readers at a summer festival in Sechelt and on-going inclusive community programming
+- Bring diverse writers in Canada together with readers through a summer festival in Sechelt and on-going inclusive community programming

-- To promote the Sunshine Coast as a literary and cultural community
+- Nurture the Sunshine Coast as a literary and cultural community

-- To promote literacy and the development of the craft of writing
+- Foster literacy and the development of the craft of writing

-The one-day inaugural festival has grown to a nationally-recognized event that attracts writers from across the country and an audience of 8,000-8,500 over the course of four evenings and three days.
+The one-day inaugural festival has grown to a nationally recognized event that attracts writers from across the country and an audience of 7,500 over the course of four evenings and three days.
 In addition to the annual festival, the SCFWA works closely with community partners on educational and outreach programs throughout the year.
-Celebration of Authors, Books and Community (CABC), a joint initiative with School District No. 46 (Sunshine Coast), brings Canadian writers into schools and classrooms, reaching approximately 1,000 students annually.
+Celebration of Authors, Books and Community (CABC), a joint initiative with School District No. 46 (Sunshine Coast), brings Canadian writers into schools and classrooms, reaching over 1,000 students annually.